Hello 👋 I’m Craig Constantine,

 So, yeah, that’s a lot…

 Me?
-I’ll keep moving, reflecting, and continuing to listen.
+I’ll keep moving, reflecting, and listening.

 É•